DCenten0/Automated_Irrigation_Controller_for_Greenhouses/README.md

 The program is built in such a way that each process is independent of each other, in other words, no process affects the operation of the other.
 This means that a multiprogramming environment was achieved.

-You can use the arduino code freely and without limitations.
-If you want to see the code go here:
+<p>You can use the arduino code freely and without limitations.
+If you want to see the code go <a href="https://github.com/DCenten0/Automated-irrigation-controller-for-greenhouses/blob/main/GreenHouse_Controller.ino" title="Title">
+Here.</a></p>

 <h2>The materials you need are:</h2>